nick-novak/Goals-n-such/checklists-and-ideas/house-checklist.md

 - [ ] Consult and replace sockets with GFCI sockets
 - [ ] Consult and do any finish work, mostly painting touchups
 - [x] Replace front window panes
-- [ ] Finish the shower caulking around tile and Paint Molding at the top.
+- [ ] Finish the shower caulking around tile
+- [ ] Paint Molding at the top of the shower
 - [ ] Replace Mailbox
       ~~- [ ] Maybe add in an attic fan~~
 - [ ] update address sign